mrz1836/codepipeline-to-github/README.md

-clean                          Remove previous builds, test cache, and packaged releases clean-mods                     Remove all the Go mod cache coverage                       Shows the test coverage create-secret                  Creates an secret into AWS SecretsManager decrypt                        Encrypts data using a KMY Key ID deploy                         Build, prepare and deploy
+clean                          Remove previous builds, test cache, and packaged releases clean-mods                     Remove all the Go mod cache coverage                       Shows the test coverage create-env-key                 Creates a new key in KMS for a new stage create-secret                  Creates an secret into AWS SecretsManager decrypt                        Encrypts data using a KMY Key ID deploy                         Build, prepare and deploy